Selphie Tilmitt: Reception

 Selphie has been mostly well-received by the general public.
 She has been the subject of creative activities engaged by video game enthusiasts, such as cosplay.
-Magazines have also called her as one of the best Final Fantasy character.
+Magazines have also called her as one of the best Final Fantasy characters.

 Critical reception for the character has been generally positive, with some critics calling her one of the most appealing and memorable aspects of Final Fantasy VIII.
 Meagan Marie from Game Informer considered Selphie to be one of her "personal favorite" Final Fantasy female characters.
 Dave Smith from IGN praised Selphie as one of the game's few bright lights, highlighting her hairstyle and her cheerfulness as an effective foil for the angst-filled personalities of its cast.
 Jeremy Parish from USGamer called Selphie his favorite role-playing game character, going as far as calling her the first video game character he could relate to as a realistic human being, setting her apart from other game characters given the sharp contrast between her conduct and the rest of her team.
 Parish made the claim that she "broke the mold for RPG characters as either grim heroes or blank slates or a combination of the two".
 Matt Sainsbury from Digitally Downloaded felt that Selphie stood out to him as a physically attractive character, in spite of the graphical limitations of Final Fantasy VIII as a product of its time, because of her "cute, quirky hairstyle" and her attractive mini-dress outfit.
 David Lozada from GameRevolution considered Selphie's character arc, which sees her dealing with insecurity and childhood trauma in her own way, to be noteworthy because he found that "few other Final Fantasy games feature female character arcs that are as remarkable" as her growth into a confident, strong woman by the game's ending.
 WomenGamers gave a positive assessment of the character, noting that while others may underestimate Selphie's intellect due to her perky and energetic nature, she demonstrates that she is competent when a problematic situation arises and appears to be as smart as her prodigious comrade Quistis.
-Selphie received high scores from WomenGamers for the stance and marketing effort behind her, with praise for the lack of sexualization surrounding the character's appearances in promotional material for Final Fantasy VIII and her balanced portrayal as a clumsy yet capable fighter.